GiacobboNicola/testapi/README.md

 In case your collection needs some enviroment variables you can add the file with them in `./collections/` and replace `testENV.json` with its filename in`config-name`.
 >In anycase the file linked to the `ENVIRONMENT` variable cannot be an empty file.
 So if you don't have any enviroment variable to define just leave `ENVIRONMENT=testENV.json`.

-Now you have everything settup and ready to be run.
-To test your collection just type `task run -- config-name`
+Now you have everything setup and ready to be run.
+To test your collection just type `task run -- config-name`.